 Day 2 – Therapeutic Relationship

-We will explore the therapeutic relationship in outdoor work and consider nature’s role as co-counsellor.
-We will look at the theoretical underpinnings of Nature-based Psychotherapy and explore how your current model of practice can be applied within nature-based work.
+We will explore the therapeutic relationship in nature allied work and consider nature’s role as co-counsellor.
+We will look at the theoretical underpinnings of Nature Allied Psychotherapy and explore how your current model of practice can be applied within a nature allied framework.
 We will consider the psychological differences between ‘living’ and ‘survival’ and how these insights can be brought into nature-based work.
 The day will include discussion, seminars, case studies, experiential learning and the opportunity to practice therapy outdoors.

 We will explore anthropological perspectives on the natural world and our connection to it, including our own myths and rituals associated with nature.
-We will consider different cultural experiences of nature and reflect on ethnographic case studies on emotional connections with nature.
+We will consider different cultural associations people have about the natural world and reflect on ethnographic case studies on emotional relationships with nature.
 The day will include discussion, seminars, case studies, experiential learning and the opportunity to practice therapy outdoors.

 Throughout the training we will explore embodied means of developing our own connection to the natural world including methods for reading the landscape and tuning into natural signs for direction in the celestial sphere, plants, animals and the elements.
 We will consider how these can guide us in developing an embodied sense of time, direction and place and explore how it can be incorporated into practice to ground therapist and client emotionally and geographically.